Health Assured large logo

 Safeguarding

-It's important for employers to deal with any safeguarding issues spotted during work practices.
+It's important for leadership teams to deal with any safeguarding issues in the workplace that have been noted and raised.
 For example, having safer recruitment processes when working with vulnerable adults.

 Often, you might hear the terms equality, diversity, and inclusion muddled up.
 But they stand as three separate entities.

-Employers are required to provide equal opportunities to people from all walks of diverse life.
-This is regardless of any protected characteristics; like race, religious belief, or sexual orientation.
+Organisations are required to provide equal opportunities to people from all walks of life.
+This is regardless of any protected characteristics, like race, religious belief, or sexual orientation.

 Inclusion is all about creating a working environment that involves all people regardless of their differences.
-That's why equality, diversity, and inclusion comes part and parcel of your duty of care.
+That's why equality, diversity, and inclusion come part and parcel of an organisation's duty of care.

 Mental health

-Just like physical health, mental health must be given appropriate importance, especially within the workplace.
+Just like physical health, mental health must be given the necessary level of care and accommodations, especially within the workplace.

 Wellbeing

-Wellbeing relates to the state of being comfortable, healthy, or happy.
-Whilst it might not seem applicable to employers, it's actually part of your duty of care.
+Wellbeing relates to the state of being comfortable, healthy, or happy and is part of an organisation's duty of care to their people.

-It's important to understand how to protect, or even promote, wellbeing in your workplace.
-This includes both their physical and mental state.
+It's important to understand how to protect and promote wellbeing in your workplace.
+This includes both people’s mental and physical wellbeing.

 Do employers have a legal obligation for duty of care?

-Yes, all employers have an obligation, regardless of whether they run a private or voluntary organisation.
+Yes, all organisations have an obligation, regardless of whether they run a private, public or voluntary organisation.

-When it comes to duty of care, there are certain legal obligations set out in employment law.
-For example, typical areas that the law covers include:
+When it comes to duty of care, there are certain legal obligations set out in UK law.
+For example:

 The Health and Safety at Work etc. Act 1974 (HSWA)

 HWSA is considered as the main law when it comes to workplace health and safety in the UK.
-It places a duty onto both employers and staff; and obliges them to protect the welfare of all persons linked to work duties or practices.
+It places a duty onto both an organisation and its people.
+It obligates them to protect the welfare of all persons linked to working duties or practices.

 The Management of Health and Safety at Work Regulations 1999 (MHSWR)

-MHSWR is the law that covers an employer's duty to identify, record, and report accidents and serious injuries caused within the workplace.
-The law also specifically covers how to prevent accidents from reoccurring in the near future.
+MHSWR is the law that covers an organisations duty to identify, record, and report accidents and serious injuries caused within the workplace.
+The law also specifically covers how to prevent accidents from reoccurring in the future.

 The Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR)

-RIDDOR is the law that outlines a duty towards reporting specific work-related accidents.
+RIDDOR is the law that outlines a duty towards reporting specific workplace-related accidents.
 These usually include reporting occupational diseases, dangerous occurrences, and near-misses to the Health and Safety Executive (HSE).

 The Provisions and Use of Work Equipment Regulations 1998 (PUWER)

-PUWER is a law that covers an employer's responsibility to ensure work equipment is kept to a relevant standard.
-This includes making sure equipment is suitable for tasks, well-maintained, and inspected by a reasonable person.
+PUWER is a law that covers an organisation’s responsibility to ensure work equipment is maintained to a high, safe and satisfactory standard.
+This includes making sure equipment is suitable for tasks, well-maintained, and inspected by a trained and knowledgeable individual.

 What happens if you breach duty of care?

-Employers could be held liable for negligence if a person faces serious harm or injury.
-Even if the breach was caused by another person - the employer holds overall responsibility for the failure.
+Organisations can be held liable for negligence if a person faces serious harm or injury – whether that’s physical and/or mental.
+Even if the breach was caused by another person – the organisation holds overall responsibility.

-The High Court generally passes rule on whether a work practice or environment is sound.
-To prove the negligence, they'll focus on assessing whether the employer:
+The High Court generally passes rule on whether a workplace practice or environment is sound.
+To prove the negligence, they'll focus on assessing whether the organisation:

-- Didn't waste company assets on overpaying for goods, property, or labour.
+• Didn't waste organisation assets on overpaying for goods, property, or labour.

-Yes, an employee can breach their duty of care at work.
+Yes, an individual can breach their duty of care in the workplace.

 They also hold a legal requirement to comply with safety standards and laws.
-Even though employers have overall responsibility, an employee can still face serious legal action for neglecting their reasonable care duty.
+Even though organisations and their leadership teams have overall responsibility, an individual can still face serious legal action for neglecting their duty of care.

-That's why it's important for employers to outline the limits to their duty of care.
-Meaning, they must ensure their staff understand they can be held liable for a breach they cause.
-And be forced to attend court and pay for damages if they're found guilty.
+That's why it's important for organisations to outline the limits to their duty of care.
+They must ensure their people understand they can be held liable for a breach they cause.

 Can an employee raise a personal injury case?

-Yes, if an employee were injured due to neglected duty of care, they're allowed to raise a personal injury case.
+Yes, if an individual were injured due to neglected duty of care, they're allowed to raise a personal injury case.

-The case law must establish that the employer (or company) was legally obliged to act in a way that doesn't foreseeably harm others.
+The case law must establish that the organisation was legally obliged to act in a way that doesn't foreseeably harm others.

 When it comes to dealing with a personal injury case, UK tort law outlines four outcomes: